 The competitor is hanging over the ropes without the ability to protect himself or herself and cannot fall to the ring floor.

-H. Procedure When a competitor Has Fallen Through or Been Knocked Through the Ropes
+8..
+Procedure When a competitor Has Fallen Through or Been Knocked Through the Ropes

-When a fighter is knocked through the ropes and onto the apron of the ring by a legal blow or blows, that knockdown shall be treated the same as if they were knocked down inside the ring:
+A. When a fighter is knocked through the ropes and onto the apron of the ring by a legal blow or blows, that knockdown shall be treated the same as if they were knocked down inside the ring:

-a.
-The fighter will receive the Mandatory eight (8) count and must be standing before the count of ten (10).
+(1)The fighter will receive the Mandatory eight (8) count and must be standing before the count of ten (10).

-b.
-The fighter then will be given a reasonable amount of additional time to re-enter the ring.
+(2)The fighter then will be given a reasonable amount of additional time to re-enter the ring.

-c.
-If the fighter stalls while re-entering the ring the referee may continue the count and count the fighter out.
+(3) If the fighter stalls while re-entering the ring the referee may continue the count and count the fighter out.

-When a fighter is knocked through the ropes and off the platform of the ring and onto a table or the floor by a legal blow or blows:
+B. When a fighter is knocked through the ropes and off the platform of the ring and onto a table or the floor by a legal blow or blows:

-a.
-The fighter will receive a Mandatory eighteen (18) count and must be standing before the count of twenty (20).
+(1) The fighter will receive a Mandatory eighteen (18) count and must be standing before the count of twenty (20).

-b.
-The referee shall use their discretion to allow the fighter a reasonable amount of additional time to return to the ring due to mitigating circumstances.
+(2) The referee shall use their discretion to allow the fighter a reasonable amount of additional time to return to the ring due to mtigating circumstances.

-c.
-If the fighter stalls while re-entering the ring the referee may count the fighter out.
+(3) If the fighter stalls while re-entering the ring the referee may count the fighter out.

-d.
-The fighter is to be unassisted re-entering the ring by spectators or their seconds.
+(4) The fighter is to be unassisted re-entering the ring by spectators or their seconds.

-e.
-If the fighter is assisted by anyone, the fighter may lose points, or be disqualified with such a decision being within the sole discretion of the referee.
+(5) If the fighter is assisted by anyone, the fighter may lose points, or be disqualified with such a decision being within the sole discretion of the referee.

-f.
-The referee should consult with the ringside physician to ensure the fighter is able to continue.
+(6) The referee should consult with the ringside physician to ensure the fighter is able to continue.

-When a fighter is thrown / falls over or through the ropes without a legal blow, blows or technique:
+C. When a fighter is thrown / falls over or through the ropes without a legal blow, blows or technique:

-a.
-The referee will call time.
+(1) The referee will call time.

-b.
-The referee will send the standing fighter in the ring to a neutral corner.
+(2) The referee will send the standing fighter in the ring to a neutral corner.

-c.
-The referee will give a reasonable amount of time for the fighter to return to the ring.
+(3) The referee will give a reasonable amount of time for the fighter to return to the ring.

-d.
-The referee will consult with the ring side physician to ensure the fighter is able to continue.
+(4) The referee will consult with the ring side physician to ensure the fighter is able to continue.

-e.
-The referee will issue discipline (ie. warnings, point deductions, DQ) if the referee deems it necessary.
+(5) The referee will issue discipline (ie. warnings, point deductions, DQ) if the referee deems it necessary.

-f.
-The referee will restart the bout as soon as they can.
+(6) The referee will restart the bout as soon as they can.

 STATUTORY AUTHORITY: 8 M.R.S. § 523 EFFECTIVE DATE: